jthomasmock/penguin-project/readme.md

 The basic pattern of interacting with this set of code examples will be to go from 01 - 04 in the folders.

-The corresponding slides are available at in [PDF](rmd-slides.pdf).

 ```
 # A tibble: 18 × 1